irkvuz/schedule/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.
+Copyright (c) [Yury Savin](htti://baitun.github.io).
+All rights reserved.